 Medically reviewed by Rosanna Sutherby, PharmD on August 11, 2020.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

 Interested in learning how to get more vitamin D so you can help prevent deficiency and support your health?
-If so, read on—because from food to vitamin D supplementation and well-planned time in the sun, here you’ll learn more about 3 easy ways to boost your vitamin D.
+If so, read on—because from food to a vitamin D supplement and well-planned time in the sun, here you’ll learn more about 3 easy ways to boost your vitamin D.

 Easily check your vitamin D levels with the at-home vitamin D blood test.